denten-books/plain-text/1-device.md

 the machinery is broken, or a lighting may strike it."[@wittgenstein_wittgensteins_1976, 195] To check the mechanism for damage we need "a picture," a diagram, or schematics that describe what the properly functional mechanism looks like.
-In the form of a schema, the mechanism is itself a type of a symbol for the perfected behavior of the sort that we expect.
-We can, for example, compare the broken clock with a clock that works.
-Where we tried to find the mechanism behind the symbol, we found also the symbol behind the mechanism.
+As a schema, the mechanism is itself a type of a symbol for the perfected behavior of the sort that we expect.
+We could, to take another example, compare a broken clock with clocks that work.
+Where we tried to find a mechanism behind the symbol, we found also a symbol behind the mechanism.
 But again we struggle to complete the circuit of interpretation between intent and effect, which never quite manage to explain and to verify each other.
 How do we know that our "gold standard" clock schematics are themselves golden, that is that they lead to the construction of properly functioning clocks?
-We are again faced with a series of receding
-analogies: a diagram that explains a diagram.
+We are again faced with a series of receding analogies: a diagram that explains a diagram that explains a diagram.

 In his lectures on mathematics, Wittgenstein never finds a way out of this recursive conundrum.
-The foundations of mathematics rely on some such mutually dependent relationship between the physical and the symbolic worlds.
-Whether it is in math or in ordinary language, some magic happens at the coupling of matter and sign.
+The foundations of mathematics rely on some such mutually dependent relationship between the physical and symbolic worlds.
+Whether it is in math or ordinary language, some magic happens at the coupling of matter and sign.
 The precise point of contact concerns Wittgenstein in all fields of human activity, from literature to psychology and mathematics.
 In all of these fields, he finds an implicit analogy between "symbol" and "mechanism."
-A type of a metaphor, the analogy itself is atomic.
-It cannot be split further into something like sign and referent, or signifier and signified.
-Considered apart, the two parts of the metaphor are strictly meaningless.
-In his lectures on aesthetics, Wittgenstein describes the dependency as the "concomitance between mechanism and its trace."
-The best we can do in describing aesthetics is therefore to "trace a mechanism" [@wittgenstein_lectures_1966, 13-16].
+A type of metaphor, the analogy itself is atomic.
+It cannot be split further into something like sign and referent, tenor and vehicle, or signifier and signified.
+Considered apart, the two parts of a metaphor are strictly meaningless.
+In his lectures on aesthetics, Wittgenstein describes the dependency rather as the "concomitance between mechanism and its trace."
+The best we can do in formalizing aesthetics is therefore to "trace [its] mechanism," Wittgenstein concludes [@wittgenstein_lectures_1966, 13-16].

+Wittgenstein's thought experiments do not amount to a cohesive model of language, communication, art, or mind.
+They do however contain the seeds of reading and writing machines later imagined by Alan Turing, at the formative period of contemporary computing.
+Wittgenstein's experimental thought machines prefigure a contemporary conversation about machine intelligence.
+Wittgenstein conjures his fantastical broken mechanisms to test the limits of our intuitions about reading, writing, and comprehension.

 ## Thought Experiment III